CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 # Spike User Stories

-- A user needs random triggering events so that the simulator can demonstrate changes in behaviour (TODO)
+- A user needs the triggering events to be read from the config file so that the user can define them (TODO)

-Estimate: 6 hours
+Estimate: 10 hours

 ### Completed